9th International Conference on Physical Modelling in Geotechnics 2018

 Conference proceedings have now been ordered and therefore any registrations after the 18th June cannot be guaranteed a copy.

 Schofield Lecture Reception Sponsor

-You can download the full oral presentation programme, here and the full poster presentation programme, here.
+You can also download the full oral presentation summary, here and the full poster presentation summary, here.

 Please note that:

 - Delegates are encouraged to register on Monday 16th at City, University of London

 - A cloakroom will be made available to delegates for the duration of the conference